dysbulic/The_Technoanarchist_Revolution/_posts/1436-03-08-introduction.md

 <p class='sig'>&#x2015; *The Hitchhiker’s Guide to the Galaxy*</p>
 </blockquote>

-I keep remembering Ian Watson's *The Very Slow Time Machine*, which I read years ago.

-A capsule appears in a laboratory with an old insane man in it.
-As time passes they recognize that he is aging backwards.

-Eventually he communicates how to build the capsule and switches places with the him that has been aging normally simultaneously.

-I've had that sense of a story told backwards for a while.

 Like the title says, this is *The Revoultion Will Be Televised*.
 Some group of people start working on a concrete plan for restructuing the systemic sources of suffering and publishing as much data as possible about their revolutionary work.

 First and formost are war and hunger.

 To work toward the end of war, we saturate a region with communications infrastructure: mobile phones, solar chargers, and network-providing blimps.

-We connect that in-country network with as complex an exterior information as necessary to build a successful reistance,
+We connect that in-country network with as complex an exterior information as necessary to build a successful reistance.

 The issues are twofold: